egranata/aria/docs/style_guide.md

 - The **iterator** object must have a `next()` method.
 - The `next()` method returns a `Box` containing `.done=true` when the iteration is finished, or `.done=false` and a `.value` field otherwise.
 - The **iterator** object may have an `iterator` method that returns itself.
 - To simplify implementation, include the `Iterable` mixin in your iterable types and the `Iterator` mixin in your iterator types.
+In the common case of an iterator that returns itself from `iterator()`, you should only include the `Iterator` mixin.

 ```aria
 import Iterator, Iterable from aria.iterator.mixin;